wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/deprecationpolicy/index.en.md

 ## Deprecation Process

-If we deprecate a Kubernetes version, we inform the customers in advance about the deprecation (End-of-Life announcement) to give them enough time to plan, prepare, and perform the Kubernetes upgrade themselves.
+If we decide to deprecate a specific Kubernetes version, we will notify you well in advance.
+The notification will include an End-of-Life announcement outlining the version's deprecation timeline.
+During that time you should plan and prepare for the upgrade of your cluster to a supported Kubernetes version before the deprecated version is removed.

-When this grace period is over, we remove the deprecated version.

 You can find the list of supported Kubernetes versions and their planned End-of-Life dates [here](/gks/about/kubernetesversions/).
 A detailed documentation about how to upgrade clusters is available [here](../upgradingacluster/).

 **What Does an End-of-Life Announcement Mean for Me?**

-If an End-of-Life announcement for a given Kubernetes version has been made, customers are asked to upgrade their clusters to a newer version (preferably to the latest one).
+If an End-of-Life announcement has been made for a specific Kubernetes version, we suggest customers to contact us for upgrading their clusters to a newer version, preferably the latest one.

-**What Happens If I Do Not Update Until the EOL Date?**
+**What Happens If I Do Not Update Before the EOL Date?**

-If a customer cluster will not get updated before the removal of an EOL Kubernetes version, nothing happens at first.
-One cannot create new clusters with the deprecated version anymore, but existing clusters will continue to run.
+After the EOL period has ended:

+- The EOL Kubernetes version will no longer be available in the managed service.
+- Any clusters still running the EOL version will be automatically upgraded to a supported version.
+- New clusters cannot be created with the EOL version.

 **Can I Stay on an EOL Version Forever?**